Pocket Tanks

-Pocket Tanks, often abbreviated as PTanks or simply as PT, is a 1-2 player computer game and mobile game developed by Michael P. Welch from Blitwise Productions.
-It was originally released for Windows and Mac OS X in 2001 and was later released for iOS in 2009 and Android in 2012.
+Pocket Tanks, is a 1 or 2 player artillery game developed by Michael P. Welch from Blitwise Productions.
+It was originally released for Microsoft Windows and Mac OS X in 2001 and was later released for iOS in 2009 and Android in 2012.
 It is available as shareware as well as a premium version known as Pocket Tanks Deluxe, which includes the content from all 30 expansion packs.

 Gameplay

 Pocket Tanks was adapted from Welch's earlier Amiga game Scorched Tanks.
 Pocket Tanks features modified physics and additional weapons ranging from simple explosive shells to homing missiles.
-The game also allows players to move the tank.
+The game also allows each player to move their tank a maximum of four times at a small, prefixed amount each time.

 The goal of Pocket Tanks is to use various weapons to attack the other player's tank.
 Each hit scores a certain number of points, which varies based on the weapon and the proximity of the target.
 At the end of 10 volleys, the player with the highest score wins.

 Pocket Tanks features a fully destructible environment, which allows the player to create and put themselves on pedestals or in bunkers, allowing for more strategic gameplay.
 Pocket Tanks also supports weapon expansion packs where each player can have up to 325 different weapons in total.

 Network play was made available in the version 1.3 release.

 Expansion packs

 The game features extra game content in the form of expansion "weapon packs" which give the player more weapon choices during gameplay, available to those who own Pocket Tanks Deluxe.
 In the PC version, there are 30 Expansion Packs available to download.
-All packs that include 5 weapons are available for free, and 15 weapons that have to be paid for (mobile versions only).
-There are 325 weapons in total: 30 from the original game and 295 from the Deluxe Version.
+All packs that include 5 weapons are available for free, and there are 15 weapons that have to be paid for (mobile versions only).
+As of August 21 2024, there are 385 weapons in total: 30 from the original game and 355 from the various Deluxe Version expansions.